Vanderbilt Global Emergency Medicine Fellowship

 Fellows are required to conduct at least one research or scholarly project during the fellowship.
 We have excellent support from the division of EM research.
 Collaboration with researchers at the Vanderbilt Institute for Global Health is also an option.
 Fellows are expected to write a manuscript of publishable quality.

-Global EM fellows receive a Vanderbilt clinical fellow appointment at 0.5FTE and work in the Vanderbilt ED as an attending physician supervising/teaching medical students and residents.
+Global EM fellows receive a Vanderbilt clinical fellow appointment and work in the Vanderbilt ED as an attending physician supervising/teaching medical students and residents.
+Fellows are assigned eight nine-hour shifts per month, with flexibility in assigning shifts to fit around international duties.

 Projects